Jaymo33/Blog-Extensor/src/content/blog/2-25-kg-prawns-to-pounds.md

     "name": "Should I weigh prawns before or after peeling when converting 2.25 kg to pounds?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "You should always weigh prawns in their state as specified in your recipe.
-If the recipe calls for \"2.25 kg prawns\" without specification, it typically means the weight as purchased (with shells on).
-However, if your recipe specifies \"peeled prawns,\" then you should measure after peeling.\n\nThe shell accounts for approximately 30-40% of the total weight, so 2.25 kg of shell-on prawns will yield roughly 1.35-1.575 kg (approximately 3-3.5 pounds) of edible meat.
+If the recipe calls for "2.25 kg prawns" without specification, it typically means the weight as purchased (with shells on).
+However, if your recipe specifies "peeled prawns," then you should measure after peeling.\n\nThe shell accounts for approximately 30-40% of the total weight, so 2.25 kg of shell-on prawns will yield roughly 1.35-1.575 kg (approximately 3-3.5 pounds) of edible meat.
 For accurate results, always check whether your recipe weight includes shells or not."
     }
     },
     {